Probly

 About

 This is a web app that helps you do quick probability calculations on your phone or computer.
+Its features fall into three main categories:

 How it works